google-research/planet/README.md

 | `scripts/tasks.py` | Add or modify environments. |
 | `models` | Add or modify latent transition models. |
 | `networks` | Add or modify encoder and  decoder networks. |

+Tips for development:

+- You can set `--config debug` to reduce the episode length, batch size, and collect data more freqnently.
+This helps to quickly reach all parts of the code.
+- You can use `--num_runs 1000 --resume_runs False` to automatically start new
+  runs in sub directories of the logdir every time to execute the script.
+- Environments live in separate processes by default.
+Some environments work better when separated into threads instead by specifying `--params '{isolate_envs: thread}'`.

 ## Dependencies